harish07466/Movie-Explorer/README.md

 You can proceed safely by clicking:

 Advanced → Proceed to site
+       or
+Click on "Details" -> You will see this line "Only visit <u> this unsafe site </u> if you're sure you understand the risks.", Click On the Underlined One.

 This is only required during the early verification period of the domain.